Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers/index.md

 {{% /callout %}}

 This actually triggers our thinking on how would an ideal PSP API look like.
-The ideal API should be well-structured, consistent, extensibile, backward/forward compatible and free of problems mentioned above.
+The ideal API should be well-structured, consistent, extensibility, backward/forward compatible and free of problems mentioned above.

 ### Headers